idrmhyprbls/termCube/README.md

 Personally,
 * To learn git (commands, website, explore other projects, collaboration, etc)
 * To explore python curses (fast screen printing, mouse control, keyboard input, and windows)
-* To better python project management
+* To better my (our?) python project management
+* To use numpy for (probably) no good reason
+* To attack a problem many have so easily tackled before but in a (probably) dumber, slower, and uglier way

 License
 ========

-MIT/X Consortium, Copyright (c) 2014 [IDrmHyprbls](https://github.com/idrmhyprbls)
+MIT/X, Copyright (c) 2014 [IDrmHyprbls](https://github.com/idrmhyprbls)